IFMW01/iclr_func/_posts/2025-05-07-distill-example.md

 - **SIDDO**: a model which has the *same initialisation as the base model but is trained on a different data order*.
 - **DISDO**: a model which has a *different initialisation but is trained with the same data order as the base model*.

+## Traditional Functional Analysis

-We show how traditional accuracy and loss analysis may be misleading through these three conditions.
+The following subsections show how traditional accuracy and loss analysis may be misleading to compare function similairty through these three conditions.

 ### Test Error Analysis

 To evaluate the neural networks in the three different conditions based on the accuracy, we employ a landscape visualisation tool <d-cite key="li2018visualizing"></d-cite>, to present both 2D and 3D representations of the test error landscapes.

-For the 2D and 3D test error plots below, at the minima, where X and Y coordinates are **(0,0)**, it can be observed that the **SIDDO**, Base and **DISDO** models have very similar test errors of **26.870**, **27.020** and **27.240**, respectively.
+For the 2D and 3D test error plots below, at the minima, where X and Y coordinates are **(0,0)**, it can be observed that the **SIDDO**, **Base** and **DISDO** models have very similar test errors of **26.870**, **27.020** and **27.240**, respectively.
 Additionally, from both perspectives, it is hard to tell if the models are different, given the similarity between their 2D and 3D visualisations.

 Interact with the figures below and try to gain an understanding of the plots to get an intuitive gauge of the error spaces.